 • Pastoral care and books on major life issues

-• Social justice, outreach, and stewardship
+• Social justice, celebrating diversity, and caring for creation

 • Other world religions